redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk container start [flags]

 Flags:
   -n, --nodes uint     The number of nodes to start (default 1)
+      --retries uint   The amount of times to check for the cluster before considering it unstable and exiting. (default 10)
 ```

 ### container stop